-Thousands stuck on cruise ships waiting out storm
+Thousands stuck on cruise ships after Harvey

 "We will continue to remain in close contact with port officials regarding their plans to re-open once the storm has passed and a post-storm assessment of the port has been completed," Carnival said.

+Sparta Komissarova, a passenger on the Carnival Valor, said she was concerned that her sons, ages 9 and 14, would miss the first day of school on Monday.
+Still, she said they were enjoying an extra day at sea and she praised Carnival's handling of the situation.

+"I must say that they have done a superior job at keeping us out of the storm," she said.
+"The weather on the ship has been impeccable."

-Passengers aboard the Carnival Freedom told CNN that they were worried about their vehicles, which were left at Galveston's port.
+Passengers aboard the Carnival Freedom told CNN they were worried about their vehicles, which were left at Galveston's port.

 The company said passengers will be able to disembark at New Orleans, but warned against returning to Galveston for now.